jduimovich/crda-scan/README.md

 You can find more vulerabilties to validate here at [https://www.npmjs.com/advisories](https://www.npmjs.com/advisories)

-#Demo
+# Demo
-To demonstrate vulnerabilties, add a known package like the following.
+To demonstrate vulnerabilties, add a package with a known vulnerability to package.json.

     "msgpack5": "5.2.0"

-to package.json

 You can find more vulerabilties to validate here [https://www.npmjs.com/advisories](https://www.npmjs.com/advisories)

-Note msgpack5 is fixed in 5.2.1 so you can update, push the fix and test the CI workflow.
+Note msgpack5 is fixed in 5.2.1 so you can update, push the fix and test the CI workflow after a fix.

 You can view produced files online in the uploaded files section for the actions.

 There will be two files `crda.json` and the converted `crda.sarif`

 You can view the sarif file in many ways